Tectonics, Earthquakes, Volcanoes

 The quantity of energy released is the magnitude.

-Magnitude is measured by the Richter Scale, developed in 1935 by Charles F. Richter, using a seismometer (also called a seismograph).
+Magnitude is most commonly measured by the Richter Scale, developed in 1935 by Charles F. Richter, using a seismometer (also called a seismograph).
 It is a logarithmic scale (each whole number represents a 10X increase in wave amplitude).
 Thus the wave amplitude in a 6.0 earthquake is 10X that of a 5.0 quake.

 In energy terms, each whole number represents a 31.5X increase in energy released.